eaeidsath/Growth-Garden/README.md

 2. Create new goals and start tracking your progress.
 3. Log activities as you make progress towards your goals.
 4. Watch your virtual garden grow as you make progress!
+5. Add friends on the explore page, and see their posts on your dashboard.

 ## Screenshots